Why people are scraping Google Maps plus the 5 best Google Maps scrapers for business

 Is scraping Google allowed?

-Now that you know how useful scraping Google Maps can be, let’s take a look at 5 Google Maps scrapers you can use for your business:
+Now that you know how useful scraping Google Maps can be, let’s take a look at 5 Google Maps scrapers you can use.

 5. Google Maps Reviews Scraper (Apify)